MickJM/mq-metrics/README.md

 ibm.mq.authenticateUsingCSP: true
 ibm.mq.local: false
 ```

+`ibm.mq.local` can be true of false, depending if the API connects to queue manager in local binding or client mode.

 Connections to the queue manager should be encrpyted where possible.
 For this, the queue manager needs to be configured with a key-store / trust-store - which can be the same file - and the server-connection channel needs to be configured with a cipher.

 ```